Alexander Ludwig (footballer, born 1993): OB

 On 12 June 2018, Ludwig signed a four-year deal with OB.
 He made his debut for the club on 15 July against newly promoted Vendsyssel FF, his former club, which ended in a disappointing 3-2 loss away at Nord Energi Arena.
 After a challenging first half of the season, where he was in and out of the starting lineup, Ludwig suffered a tear in the posterior cruciate ligament of his knee, which kept him out for some months.
 He made his return to the pitch in a 2-1 win over AGF in March, but would increasingly appear as a substitute for OB, especially into the next season.

 Return to AC Horsens

 On 14 August 2019, AC Horsens announced that Ludwig had returned to the club on a four-year contract, as a replacement for the outgoing defender Sivert Heltne Nilsen.
 He made his return to the pitch for Horsens on 19 August, five days after signing, in a 2-0 away loss to AGF on Aarhus Stadium, where he started in the centre of defense next to Malte Kiilerich.
 On 3 June 2020, Ludwig was voted into the "Team of the Week" of the Danish Superliga, after stringing together some strong performances in a rejuvenated Horsens-defense, beating league leader FC Midtjylland 1-0.

+In summer 2026, AC Horsens announced that Ludwig will leave the club.

+Aarhus Fremad

+On 23 June 2026, Aarhus Fremad announced the signing of Ludwig.